lawrennd/old_talks/_posts/2018-05-02-towards-machine-learning-systems-design.md

 where *data* is our observations.
 They can be actively or passively acquired (meta-data).
 The *model* contains our assumptions, based on previous experience.
-THat experience can be other data, it can come from transfer learning, or it can merely be our beliefs about the regularities of the universe.
+That experience can be other data, it can come from transfer learning, or it can merely be our beliefs about the regularities of the universe.
 In humans our models include our inductive biases.
 The *prediction* is an action to be taken or a